-Pull toward you to activate and release to deactivate.
+Pull toward you slightly to activate and release to deactivate.

-PANEL DIMMER CONTROL
+PANEL DIMMER CONTROL (2)

-Use to adjust the brightness of the instrument panel during headlamp and parklamp operation.
+Use to adjust the brightness of the instrument panel during headlamp parklamp operation.

-- Rotate up to brighten. - Rotate down to dim. - Rotate to full up position (past detent) to turn on interior lamps. - Rotate to full down position (past detent) to turn off interior lamps.
+- Rotate up to brighten.

+- Rotate down to dim.

+- Rotate to full up position (past detent/dome defeat) to turn on interior lamps.

+• Rotate to full down position (past detent/dome defeat) to turn off the interior lamps, approach lamps, and will also disable the illuminated entry feature.

-AUTOLAMP CONTROL
+AUTOLAMP CONTROL - 🖔